 Grace Brethren After School Musical Theatre Workshop

-The program is an instructional musical theater workshop emphasizing musical/vocal training, acting and choreography for grades 3rd through 6th culminating in a theater production on May 17, 2018.
+The program is an instructional musical theater workshop emphasizing musical/vocal training, acting and choreography for grades 3rd through 6th culminating in a theater production in the Fall.

 Jr High Theatre Arts